Akai Pro Fire Review

 Rating: Five out of five stars

 Akai Professional Fire is the premier controller manufactured for FL Studio.
 With the Fire controller, Akai has nailed it and designed an FL Studio controller to support you in your studio or live in making the production and performance in FL Studio very easily.
 The form factor is exceptional and allows you to use it on the road as well.

 It’s correctly built to be used along with FL Studio.
-As an FL Studio producer or beat-maker, the question you should ask yourself is if you get one, two or four controller as you can quickly expand the use by adding more controller to your setup.
+As an FL Studio producer or beat-maker, the question you should ask yourself is if you get one, two or four controllers as you can quickly expand the use by adding more controllers to your setup.

 Akai Fire is a dope controller, excellent built quality and accelerates your FL Studio workflow.
 Instead of penciling notes with your mouse you can touch and play your idea into FL Studio.